StevenGann/StevenGann/README.md

 - The Disney Star Wars trilogy wasn't **that** bad
 - _Return of the Jedi_ was worse than _The Last Jedi_
 - _Planet of Twilight_ wasn't bad, a fit Hutt is a cool idea
+- Post-Disney Star Wars Expanded Universe is even better than the Legends EU
 - The B. Herbert/K.J.
 Anderson _Dune_ novels aren't that bad, just not as good as Frank Herbert's
+- _Goonies_ is not great
+- _The Mandalorian_ proved that shows like _Star Trek: Discovery_ could have captured the source material's vintage feel while still being excellent

 #### Programming / Technology
 - C89 was **perfect** except for implicit declaration